joshsisley/ng-nest-starter/README.md

   applications files, spinning up a demo http-server so you can view it on `http://localhost:8080`
 - **Note**: To deploy your static site to a static hosting platform you will have to deploy the `dist/browser` folder, rather than the usual `dist`

+  ## Getting Started

+For help with Angular Universal, you can follow this guide [Angular-CLI Wiki guide](https://github.com/angular/angular-cli/wiki/stories-universal-rendering) or go to this repo [angular/universal](https://github.com/angular/universal).

+---

+### Build Time Prerendering Vs. Server Side Rendering(ssr)

+This repo demonstrates the use of 2 different forms of Server Side Rendering.

+**Prerender**

+- Happens at build time
+- Renders your application and replaces the dist index.html with a version rendered at the route `/`.

+**Server-Side Rendering(ssr)**

+- Happens at runtime
+- Uses `ngExpressEngine` to render your application on the fly at the requested url.

+---

 # License